Nguyễn dynasty: Vietnamisation of ethnic minorities

-Costume
+Clothing

 The Nguyễn dynasty popularized Qing-influenced clothing.
 Trousers were adopted by female White H'mong speakers, replacing their traditional skirts.
 The Qing-influenced tunics and trousers were worn by the Vietnamese.
 The áo dài was developed in the 1920s, when compact, close-fitting tucks were added to predecessor of the áo dài, áo ngũ thân.
-Chinese-influenced trousers and tunics were ordered by lord Nguyễn Phúc Khoát during the 18th century, replacing traditional Vietnamese áo tràng vạt dervied from Chinese Jiaoling youren (Chinese: 交領右衽).
+Chinese-influenced trousers and tunics were ordered by lord Nguyễn Phúc Khoát during the 18th century, replacing traditional Vietnamese áo tràng vạt derived from Chinese jiaoling youren (Chinese: 交領右衽).
 Although the Chinese-influenced trousers and tunic were mandated by the Nguyen government, skirts were worn in isolated north Vietnamese hamlets until the 1920s.
 Chinese style clothing was ordered for the Vietnamese military and bureaucrats by Nguyễn Phúc Khoát.

 An 1841 polemic, "On Distinguishing Barbarians", was based on the Qing sign "Vietnamese Barbarians' Hostel" (越夷會館) on the Fujian residence of Nguyen diplomat and Hoa Chinese Lý Văn Phức.
 It argued that the Qing did not subscribe to the neo-Confucianist texts from the Song and Ming dynasties which were learned by the Vietnamese, who saw themselves as sharing a civilization with the Qing.
 This event triggered a diplomatic disaster.
 The consequence was that non-"Han Chinese highland tribes" and other non-Vietnamese peoples living near (or in) Vietnam were called "barbarian" by the Vietnamese imperial court.
 The essay distinguishes the Yi and Hua, and mentions Zhao Tuo, Wen, Shun and Taibo.
 Kelley and Woodside described Vietnam's Confucianism.

 Emperors Minh Mạng, Thiệu Trị and Tự Đức, were opposed to French involvement in Vietnam, and tried to reduce the country's growing Catholic community.
 The imprisonment of missionaries who had illegally entered the country was the primary pretext for the French to invade (and occupy) Indochina.
 Like Qing China, a number of incidents involved other European nations during the 19th century.